Meet Our 2024-25 Team!

 obardou@francophoneschool.org

-Hello!
-I am Olivier Bardou, one of the new teachers at FSCO.
-My teaching career spans several countries including Switzerland, France and Australia.
-I really enjoy traveling and I’m delighted to be able to discover California and the Bay Area.
-I am passionate about animals and philosophy.
-I am looking forward to learning about and sharing memorable moments with students at this great school!
+Olivier Bardou is a new teacher at Francophone Charter School.
+His teaching career spans several countries including Switzerland, France and Australia.
+Olivier really enjoy traveling and is delighted to be able to discover California and the Bay Area.
+He is passionate about animals and philosophy.
+Olivier is looking forward to learning about and sharing memorable moments with students at this great school!

 Claire Hamard - 6th Grade: French, Math, Science; 7/8th Grade: Advisory, French, Elective